 1. Give Your Diet a Makeover

-The Standard American Diet (SAD — how appropriate!) offers little in the way of nutrition, particularly for women with PCOS who are often insulin resistant.
+The standard American diet offers little in the way of nutrition, particularly for women with PCOS who are often insulin resistant.
 While the standard recommendation for obese women has been to eat a low-fat and/or low glycemic index diet, these may not actually be beneficial for those with polycystic ovarian syndrome.

 This type of diet is known as a keto diet, or ketogenic diet.
 Originally developed for children with epilepsy by researchers at Johns Hopkins Medical Center, this diet focuses on drastically reducing carbohydrate intake, getting the majority of your calories from healthy fats and some from protein.
 This diet induces a process called ketosis in which your liver begins producing ketones for you to metabolize as energy, rather than burning glucose.
 When you’re in ketosis, your body burns fat more quickly.
 This diet has also been heralded as a remedy for brain fog and is currently the focus of a great deal of research surrounding mental health and disorders.